ovn-org/ovn-kubernetes/vagrant/README.md

 Kubernetes and OVN
 ==================

 This contains a Vagrant setup for Kubernetes and OVN integration.
+This needs a minimum vagrant version of 1.8.5 and is known to atleast work on Mac, Ubuntu 16.04 and Windows 10.

 Howto
 -----

+From the cloned ovn-kubernetes repo,
+* cd vagrant

 Pull down Kubernetes (it's big)